DrBiznes/WynnVista/README.md

 ## Usage

-Once installed, the mod will work automatically when you join the Wynncraft server.
+Once installed, the mod will work automatically when you join Wynncraft.
 You'll see a message when entering or leaving the main Wynncraft map area, and the LOD render distance will adjust to whatever you set in the config (default 16).
 Once you return to the main map your LOD render distance will go back to normal.

 ## Requirements